seed-hypermedia/mintter/docs/docs/frontend-dev-setup.md

 # Frontend Development Setup

-The Mintter Frontend architecture is based on a [pnpm](https://pnpm.io) workspace.
+The Mintter Frontend architecture is based on a [yarn](https://yarnpkg.com) workspace.
 Currently we have this packages:

 1. App Package: for the desktop app code lives
 2. Gateway: for the gateway code
 3. Shared: for the shared API-related code
 4. UI (soon): for all the design system/common UI building blocks for all the Mintter applications

-After you [setup the project](./dev-setup) on your local machine, you should have `pnpm` available, so no need to install it globally.
+After you [setup the project](./dev-setup) on your local machine, you should have `yarn` available, so no need to install it globally.

 ## Prerequisites